-The properties field is a list of asynchronous configuration properties, describing if various set of asynchronous messages are enabled or not.
-In a OFPT\SET\ASYNC, only the properties that shall be changed need to be included, properties that are omitted from the message are unchanged.
-In a OFPT\GET\ASYNC\REPLY message, all properties must be included.
+The properties field is a list of asynchronous configuration properties, describing if various sets of asynchronous messages are enabled or not.
+In an OFPT\SET\ASYNC, only the properties that shall be changed need to be included, properties that are omitted from the message are unchanged.
+In an OFPT\GET\ASYNC\REPLY message, all properties must be included.